rayaneB0t/English-to-French-Translator/README.md

-# English-French Translator using RNN
+# English-French Translator using RNN GRU

 This project aims to create a language translation application capable of translating English sentences into French.
 The core of the system is based on a deep neural network, specifically a Recurrent Neural Network (RNN) with Gated Recurrent Units (GRU) for sequence-to-sequence translation.